I Am Your Woman: Background and writing

 In 1997, Johnson went to a party hosted by singer R. Kelly after a charity basketball game, where she saw a man whose badge indicated he was with Kelly's entourage.
 She told him she was a singer and songwriter and managed to convince him to give her the phone number of Jive Records' executive Wayne Williams.
 Williams listened to the tracks Johnson sent him, which were taken from her earlier self-produced album.
 Three days later, he offered Johnson a contract, and in 1998 Johnson joined the Jive label.
 Johnson was pleased to sign with them, because they signed her as a singer and songwriter and gave her a great deal of artistic freedom.
-Johnson told a reviewer for the Girlposse website, "I had that freedom, to make this album be a total expression of myself."

 For the writing of her debut album Chapter 1: Love, Pain & Forgiveness, Johnson envisioned "a very personal narrative" and wanted the songs to be inspired by a painful breakup of a romantic relationship.
 Wayne Williams brought R. Kelly in to write a "radio-friendly" song.
 After listening to Johnson's album, Kelly agreed to further work on it and chose to write a song that he felt would fit in the entire album.
 During recording sessions, Kelly presented the written lyrics of "I Am Your Woman" to Johnson.
 Johnson told a Girlposse reviewer that she wanted listeners to hear the album and say, "Man! that's a great story."
 She also commented, "I want people to be emotional and to be touched and to get positive input from what I write.
 All I can say is I am very proud of this album."